ROCm/rdc/docs/how-to/integration.rst

 RAS Plugin Installation
 -----------------------

-In this release, the RDC tool extends support to the Reliability, Availability, and Serviceability (RAS) integration.
+In this release, RDC extends support to the Reliability, Availability, and Serviceability (RAS) integration.
 When the RAS feature is enabled in the graphic card, users can use RDC to monitor RAS errors.

 Prerequisite
 ^^^^^^^^^^^^